ns1/pulsar-rum/README.md

 ### Versions

-We currently support 2 protocol buffers + gRPC versions for Bulk Beacons.
-Each one can be found on `proto/bulkbeacon/{version}/bulkbeacon.proto`, with `version` taking values of `v1` and `v2`.
+We currently support two formats for gRPC and HTTP+JSON for Bulk Beacons.
+Each one can be found in `proto/bulkbeacon/{version}/bulkbeacon.proto`, with `version` taking values of `v1` and `v2`.

 Version 1 was the first formal release of the Bulk Beacon ingestion, and version 2